HomeDev GuideRecipesAPI Reference

 Combine search with filters

 Chain .Where() with .SearchFor() to narrow full-text search results.
-See Search content in Optimizely Graph using C# SDK for details.
+See Search content in Optimizely Graph with the C# SDK for details.